Parent Login Business Directory

 • refine the use of the senses

-There is a strong emphasis in Primary on the development of independence, peer-cooperation and the skills for daily life that will enable each individual to become a valued and autonomous member of his or her community.
-The magic of a Montessori mixed age group is that older children can validate their learning by becoming the ‘experts’ in the room.
-Peer teaching occurs when the older children share their knowledge and skills, take on the role of the caretakers of the classroom and provide role models for younger children.
-Younger children find a group of willing friends ready to help them when help is required, and are also further inspired and motivated to learn as they see older children working on the next step in the progression of lessons.
+The magic of a Montessori mixed age group is older children validate their learning by becoming the ‘experts’ in the room.
+Peer teaching occurs when they share their knowledge and skills, take on the role of caretakers, and become role models for younger children.
+Younger children are also further inspired and motivated to learn as they see older children working on the next step in the progression of lessons.

 8:30-11:15 Morning Work Cycle